 DAY 9 Mon Feb 11: LAKE BARINGO - NAIROBI

-We return back along the Rift Valley a distance of around 160kms (about three hours direct travel) to Nairobi with birding on the way and lunch at Lake Elmenteita, where we should add more to our burgeoning birdlist.
-We arrive back to the comfortable Westwood Hotel, and in the evening enjoy dinner at the spectacular and world famous Carnivore Restaurant, a memorable experience!
+We return south along the Rift Valley a distance of around 160kms (about three hours direct travel) to Nairobi with birding on the way and lunch at Lake Elmenteita, where we should add more to our burgeoning birdlist.
+We arrive back to the comfortable Eka Hotel for our final night.

 DAY 10 Tues Feb 12: NAIROBI - LONDON

 We take breakfast at our hotel, and then an airport transfer for the flight home.